ehotaling/Disease_Prediction/Readme.md

 ### A. Current Limitations
 - **Artificial Dataset:** While large (~247k records, 773 initial diseases, 377 symptoms), the dataset used is artificially generated.
 It may lack the noise, nuances, missing values, and complex symptom correlations found in real-world clinical data.
 Potential biases from the generation process are unknown.
 - **Class Imbalance:** The dataset exhibits a significant class imbalance (long tail problem), even after filtering out the rarest classes (< 3 samples).
 This can affect model performance, particularly for less frequent diseases.
-- **Baseline Performance:** Current models (LR, RF, MLP) achieve baseline accuracies in the mid-80s.
-While reasonable for this complex task without tuning, there is significant room for improvement.
-- **Symptom Interpretation:** Relies on OpenAI API (GPT-4o mini), requiring an internet connection and API key.
+- **Baseline Performance:** Current models (LR, RF, MLP) achieve baseline test accuracies in the 83.8% - 86.4% range and Macro F1 scores between 78.2% - 83.7%.
+While reasonable for this complex task without tuning, there is significant room for improvement.- **Symptom Interpretation:** Relies on OpenAI API (GPT-4o mini), requiring an internet connection and API key.
 The quality of interpretation can impact prediction accuracy.
 - **Treatment Generation:** The planned dynamic treatment generation via OpenAI API needs careful implementation and validation due to the sensitive nature of medical advice, and will carry strong disclaimers.

 ### B. Monitoring Overfitting
 - Unlike the previous idealized dataset which yielded 100% test accuracy with no signs of overfitting, the current models train on a complex dataset where overfitting is a potential concern.
 - The current `model_training.py` script now uses a **train/validation/test split**.
 - **Early stopping based on validation accuracy** is implemented for the PyTorch MLP to mitigate overfitting during its training.
 - Evaluation on the final test set provides an estimate of generalization, but further analysis (like k-fold cross-validation - Task #6) could provide more robust estimates.
-Current test performance (~83-87%) doesn't show signs of *severe* overfitting.
+Current test performance (accuracies ~84-86%, Macro F1 ~78-84%) doesn't show signs of *severe* overfitting.

 ### C. Future Work
 - **Test on Real-World Data:** Evaluate the pipeline using real clinical datasets (if available) to assess true performance.